Jossyboydgenius/Jossyboydgenius/README.md

 * 🌍  I'm based in Nigeria.
 * ✉️  You can contact me at [jossyboydgenius@gmail.com](mailto:jossyboydgenius@gmail.com)
 * 🚀  I'm currently working on a lot of projects, I can't disclose that yet.
 I'm sorry. 😞
-* 🧠  I'm learning Flutter and other programming languages.
+* 🧠  I'm learning Machine Learning and other programming languages.
 * 🤝  I'm open to collaborating on any interesting projects.
 * ⚡  I'm called TechApostle.